 Career Exploration Supports SEL

 In June 2019, the Ohio Department of Education adopted the Social and Emotional Learning Standards.
 These include standards which encourage the development of self-awareness, a trait that can help students accomplish personal goals and explore career paths.
 Through self-assessment of personal interests, strengths, and skills, and reflection on preferences for work environments, middle-grade students can build an awareness to help them prepare for their future.
 Next, students can explore education and training required using ODE's Career Connections Frameworks.
-To learn more about how INFOhio resources support social and emotional learning, visit the Teach with INFOhio blog for our series on INFOhio Resources Support Social Emotional Learning for grades 6-8.
+To learn more about how INFOhio resources can support social and emotional learning for students in grades 6-8, read this Teach With INFOhio Blog post.

 What can grade 6-8 teachers do?